shakenfist/shakenfist/README.md

 * _size_ as per the shorthand notation.
 * _base_ as per the shorthand notation, including version specification.
 * _bus_ is any valid disk bus for libvirt, which is virtio, ide, scsi, usb.
-Use virtio unless you have a really good reason other wise -- the performance of the other are terrible.
+Use virtio unless you have a really good reason otherwise -- the performance of the others are terrible.
 An example of a good reason is to install virtio drivers into legacy operating systems that lack them natively.
 * _type_ can be one of disk or cdrom.
 Note that cdroms are excluded from snapshots.

 Similarly, networks have a "short network specification", where you can specify the UUID of a network, but also optionally the IP address to use for the interface.
 You can also have more than one network interface, so this is valid: